He Knows You're Alone: Critical response

-John Herzfeld of The Courier-Journal, however, praised the film's opening film-within-a-film sequence as a "wry twist", concluding: "Despite the incompetent script and some irregular pacing, He Knows You're Alone does deliver a few surprises and some suspense".
+John Herzfeld of The Courier-Journal, however, praised the film's opening film-within-a-film sequence as a "wry twist", concluding, "Despite the incompetent script and some irregular pacing, He Knows You're Alone does deliver a few surprises and some suspense".

-The film holds a 30% on Rotten Tomatoes based on 10 reviews

 Legacy

-The film's opening sequence, featuring a character being murdered in a movie theater auditorium while watching a slasher film, was repeated in Wes Craven's 1997 film Scream 2.
+The film's opening sequence, featuring a character being murdered in a movie theater auditorium while watching a slasher film, was repeated in Wes Craven's 1997 film, Scream 2.

+In a 2023 retrospective on the film for /Film, Anthony Crislip noted it as "an underrated slasher" despite its similarities to its contemporaries, and praised its finale as director Mastroianni's "finest work in the film" due to its use of narrow corridors and dim lighting.
+Nathaniel Thompson of Turner Classic Movies noted a favorable retrospective assessment of the film, writing, "time has proven the [slasher] subgenre to have an enduring appeal that's easily survived the slings and arrows of its attackers, with this one holding a particular fascination as an early and quirky offering at the dawn of the big studio slasher boom."